Beyond SMEFT with $b \to c \,\tau^- {\bar\nu}$

-But to test how the gauge symmetries are realized one must measure the coefficients of such non-SMEFT operators, and see if their size is consistent with SMEFT power counting.
+To test how the gauge symmetries are realized, one must measure the coefficients of such non-SMEFT operators, and see if their size is consistent with SMEFT power counting.
 If the SMEFT-predicted suppression in the coefficients is not present it would point to a more complicated realization of $SU_(2)_L \times U(1)_Y$ in the UV than is usually assumed.

 The first step in performing such an analysis is to identify all the non-SMEFT dimension-6 operators in LEFT.
 We list these in Table \ref{nonSMEFT ops}, along with the higher-dimension SMEFT operators from which they can be obtained at tree level.
 Operators appearing in the `LEFT operator' column are denoted by $\O$ and are as defined in Ref.~\cite{Jenkins:2017jig}.
 Operators appearing in the `Tree-level SMEFT origin' column are denoted by $Q$.
-The one with dimension 6 (the operator $Q_{Hud}$) is as defined in Ref.~\cite{Grzadkowski:2010es}, and the nomenclature for the dimension-8 operators is taken from Ref.~\cite{Murphy:2020rsh}.
+The one with dimension 6 (the operator $Q_{Hud}$) is as defined in Ref.~\cite{Grzadkowski:2010es}.
+The dimension-8 SMEFT operators have been tabulated in Refs.~\cite{Li:2020gnx, Murphy:2020rsh}; our nomenclature for these operators is taken from Ref.~\cite{Murphy:2020rsh}.
 JMS also identified these non-SMEFT operators, simply saying they had no direct dimension-6 SMEFT counterpart, and our list agrees with their findings.

 Of course, there is nothing sacred about tree level, and in principle loops can also generate effective operators as one evolves down to lower energies (as the example of non-SM gauge-boson masses generated by top-quark loops mentioned above shows).
 Whether such loops are important in any particular instance depends on the size of any loop-suppressing couplings and the masses that come with them.
 As the top-quark example also shows, generating non-SMEFT operators from loops involving SMEFT operators necessarily involves a dependence on $SU(2)_L \times U(1)_Y$-breaking masses, implying a suppression (and a lowering of operator dimension) when these masses are small.
 The authors of Ref.~\cite{Dekens:2019ept} have computed how SM loops dress individual SMEFT operators, and show that such loops do not generate non-SMEFT operators in LEFT at the one-loop level.